proinsias/proinsias.github.io/_posts/2017/2017-01-26-The-Truth-About-Bad-Science.md

 ---
 layout: single
-title: 'The Truth About Bad Science'
+title: "The Truth About Bad Science"
 excerpt: Many published studies are not reproducible!
 date: 2017-01-26
 last_modified_at: 2023-04-26 13:22:37